rameerez/footprinted/README.md

 @user.profile_views.by_country('US')
 ```

 `footprinted` does all the heavy lifting for you, so you don't need to define any models or associations.
+Just track and query.

 ## How